What is metacognition?

 For metacognition strategies to work it is important to create opportunities to work collaboratively with their peers, encourage reflection and evaluate progress.

 An activity that encourages metacognition in the classroom.

 KWL stands for: What do I know?
 What do I want to know?
 What did I learn?

 Follow these steps to use it.

-- Now ask them to answer to the second question: ‘What do I want to know?’
-The teacher with this knows what the students already knows and what they are interested in knowing.
-This helps plan the future learning activities.
+Now ask them to answer to the second question: ‘What do I want to know?’
+The teacher with this knows what the students already know and what they are interested in knowing.
+This helps plan future learning activities.

 Tacit, aware, strategic and reflective are the four types of learners.
 All strategies to be worked upon keeping in mind the end goal which is to empower students to drive their learning and foster a growth mindset in learning.

-As teachers always share your own experiences both the struggles and successes.
+As teachers always share their own experiences both the struggles and successes.
 The key is to show our true selves to our students.
 Make sure to emphasize that what they are today does not define them for the future.
-All weakness in learning are just starting points for any journey of learning.
+All weakness in learning is just starting points for any journey of learning.

 “Let’s make an attempt to teach students how to think and not what to think.”

 References and citations